Saarloos Wolfdog Scientific Classification

 Canadian Eskimo Dogs, German Shepherds, and Alaskan Malamutes are three breeds that share some similarities with Saarloos Wolfdogs.

 - Canadian Eskimo Dog: Canadian Eskimo Dogs share some common characteristics with a Saarloos Wolfdog.
 Since both dogs were bred in cold countries, Canada and Holland, they both prefer colder climates.
 Eskimo Dogs from Canada are generally a better choice for families with children than Saarloos Wolfdogs.
-Both Saarloos Wolfdogs and Eskimo Dogs from Canada are large-sized dogs.
+Both Saarloos Wolfdogs and Eskimo Dogs are large-sized dogs.
 A Saarloos Wolf dog is slightly larger with an average weight of 84.5 pounds compared to a male Canadian Eskimo Dog’s average weight of 77 pounds.

 - German Shepherd: German Shepherds were used to create the Saarloos Wolfdog breed.
 Both breeds can be very affectionate and can also make a good watchdog.
 A Saarloos Wolfdog is much more likely to wander or roam than a German Shepherd and is not as heavy of a shedder.

 - Alaskan Malamute: Alaskan Malamutes and Saarloos Wolfdogs are both large dogs with an average weight of around 85 pounds.
 In general, Saarloos Wolfdogs are less social with strangers but more affectionate with their owners than Alaskan Malamutes.
-Both breeds are territorial and can make a good watchdog.

 Popular Names for Saarloos Wolfdog